Medically reviewed by Drugs.com. Last updated on Sep 29, 2020.

 • Overdose: Contains iron, a leading cause of fatal poisoning in children <6 years of age.
 Keep out of reach of children; in case of accidental overdose, immediately contact a poison control center or a health care provider.

-Evaluate serum iron, ferritin, and transferrin saturation (TSAT) at baseline and during therapy.
-Periodically monitor serum phosphorus to assess therapy and adjust dosage if necessary.
+Serum iron, ferritin, and transferrin saturation (TSAT) at baseline and during therapy; serum phosphorus (periodically)

 More about ferric citrate